-Bankruptcy information comes from a number of sources.
-The best source is, of course, a government database.
+The best source for bankruptcy information comes from a government database, however, it is available from a number of sources.
 Governments record accurate and reliable information but the data may not be complete.
-Therefore, your should also try other sources, such as one of the data vendors found on our site.
+Therefore, you should also try other sources, such as one of the data vendors found on our site.

 A database that records information about entities that have just filed for bankruptcy will have the company name, the date of the bankruptcy declaration, and its current status.
-In contrast, though, a larger database that collects bankruptcy information over a period of years will have more detail, such as the specific bankruptcy procedure.
-Additional information may include the scope of the debts and the details of repayment, when applicable.
+In contrast, though, a larger database that collects bankruptcy information over a period of years will have more detail, such as the specific bankruptcy procedure that was followed.
+When applicable, additional information may include the scope of the debts and the details of repayment.

-Bankruptcy data dramatically affects the future of a company and all parties who are related to it.
-You can consult bankruptcy data before signing a business deal, for example, so you can make a fully informed decision about the risks of doing so.
+The future of a company and all parties who are related to it is dramatically affected by bankruptcy data.
+Before signing a business deal, for example, you can consult bankruptcy data so you can make a fully informed decision about the risks of doing so.

-You can also use the data to study the best practices for your venture.
-By learning from the mistakes of others, you can improve the chances of your own success.
+You can also use the data to plan the best practices for your venture.
+You can improve the chances of your own success, by learning from the mistakes of others.

-The best way to check the quality of bankruptcy data is to consider the source.
+Source is really the most important aspect to consider when checking the quality of bankruptcy data.
 Government agencies, for example, generally provide good quality data—though they do not always provide it freely.

 You should also ensure that the data is frequently and recently updated.
-The more up-to-date the information, the more meaningful decisions you can make.
+The more up-to-date the information, the more useful it will be for you.